 Best time to Visit

-The usual Disneyland Hong Kong opening hours are 10.00 am to 9:00 pm, so try to aim to get there by 9:45 am to witness park opening, also known as rope drop.
+The usual Disneyland Hong Kong opening hours are 10.00am to 9:00pm, but try to aim to arrive before 9:45am to witness park opening, also known as rope drop.
 You might get lucky if they do start letting you in before the park opens, but you can only access Main Street which give you an opportunity to grab some photos before anyone else!

 Purchasing your Ticket